Boris-Em/BEMAnalogClock/README.md

 #### Displaying digits on the clock's face
 <p align="center"><img src="http://s22.postimg.org/nd1vaewoh/BEMAnalog_Clock_Digits.jpg"/></p>
 <b>BEMAnalogClock</b> gives you the option to display 12 digits on the clock's face.
-To do so, simply set the property `enableDigit` to YES.
+To do so, simply set the BELL property `enableDigit` to YES.

     self.myClock.enableDigit = YES;